 It seems an age ago that we were in Victoria admiring the cathedral, or even sitting on a boat cruising the Thames, but it’s not over yet.
 After devouring the delicious signature dish – duck leg, egg and waffle with maple syrup – and polishing off a much-needed coffee, we splash out on a taxi to take us to our final resting place.
 We arrive back at the almost boutiquey Hilton London Syon Park just after 6am to find the Kallima Spa has just opened.
 We ditch our clothes, get back in our swimwear and wind down in the steam room and sauna before finally collapsing into bed.

-Explore more of this vibrant city with the Rough Guide to London Dropdown content.
-Book hostels Dropdown content for your trip, and don't forget to purchase travel insurance Dropdown content before you go.
+Explore more of this vibrant city with the Rough Guide to London.
+Book hostels for your trip, and don't forget to purchase travel insurance before you go.